dsoto/ensp-202-notes/estimations.md

 - What is 10 + 1?
 - What is one thousand + 1?
 - What is one million + 1?
+- We see that adding one doesn't matter in some cases.

 ## Approximations
 - For many problems, only the first digit and the number of zeros is